Overdraft: Pre April 2020

 No major UK bank completely dropped informal overdraft charges.
 Some, however, offered a "buffer zone", where customers will not be charged if they are over their limit by less than a certain amount.
 Other banks tended to charge fees regardless of the amount of the level of the overdraft, which was seen by some as unfair.
 In response to criticism, Lloyds Banking Group changed its fee structure; rather than a single monthly fee for an unauthorized overdraft, they now charge per day.
 They also allow a 'grace period' where an account holder can pay money in before 2:30pm on a weekday before any items are returned.
 Alliance & Leicester formerly had a buffer zone facility (marketed as a "last few pounds" feature of their account), but this has been withdrawn.

 In general, the fee charged for an informal request was between £25 and £30, along with an increased rate of debit interest.
 The charges for cheques and Direct Debits which were refused (or "bounced") due to insufficient funds were usually the same as or slightly less than the general overdraft fees, and can be charged on top of them.
 A situation which has provoked much controversy is the bank declining a cheque/Direct Debit, levying a fee which takes the customer overdrawn and then charging them for going overdrawn.
 However, some banks, like Halifax, had a "no fees on fees" policy whereby an account that goes overdrawn solely because of an unpaid item fee will not be charged an additional fee.

 2020 reform

-In 2019 the FCA announced that the overdraft market was being reformed with effect from April 2020.
+In 2019 the Financial Conduct Authority announced that the overdraft market was being reformed with effect from April 2020.